-Web content that’s written the way people actually speak and includes natural variations on keywords and queries, are more likely to answer those conversation-style questions best, and rank higher in more search engine results.
+Web content that’s written the way people actually speak and includes natural variations on keywords and queries are more likely to answer those conversation-style questions best and increase your visibility in search engine results.

 Claim & Correct Your Local Business Directory Listings

-Voice search is an important factor in effective SEO and promoting a local business, and fine-tuning your online presence to increase your visibility to mobile users is as close to a sure bet as you’ll ever find in the world of digital marketing.
+Ensuring your customers can search by voice is an important factor in effective SEO and promoting local business, and fine-tuning your online presence to increase your visibility to mobile users is as close to a sure bet as you’ll ever find in the world of digital marketing.